 Crafting an extracurricular activity essay with a 150-word limit is both a test of your brevity and your ability to make a powerful impact.
 To start, you need to isolate a singular, significant moment or achievement from your chosen activity.

 This should be something that is both personally meaningful and serves as a representative snapshot of your broader involvement.
-Then, hook your reader right from the first sentence, making them intrigued to learn more about your story.
+Then, hook your readers right from the first sentence, making them intrigued to learn more about your story.

 You might paint a vivid picture, share a quick anecdote, or open with an interesting question.
 Afterward, give the reader a brief context or backstory about the activity to ground your story.
 This is where you quickly explain what the activity is and why it matters to you.